 Key Points

-• Diethylcarbamazine, which should not be administered to patients concurrently infected with Onchocerca volvulus, is the only drug that kills microfilariae and adult worms; in the United States, it is available only from the Centers for Disease Control and Prevention.
+Diethylcarbamazine (DEC), which should not be administered to patients concurrently infected with Onchocerca volvulus, is the only medication that kills microfilariae and adult worms; in the United States, it is available only from the Centers for Disease Control and Prevention.

-• Seek expert assistance in measuring the number of microfilariae and determining the severity of the infection, and seek expert advice before initiating treatment.
+Seek expert assistance in measuring the number of microfilariae and determining the severity of the infection, and seek expert advice before initiating treatment with DEC.